elnur/ElnurBlowfishPasswordEncoderBundle/README.markdown

 Acknowledgements
 ----------------

-I'm thankful to [asm89](https://github.com/asm89) for enlightening me by giving the links you see above and answering my other related questions on the `#symfony` channel.
+I thank [asm89](https://github.com/asm89) for enlightening me by giving the links you see above and answering my other related questions on the `#symfony` channel.

-And I'm thankful to [dustin10](https://github.com/dustin10) for suggesting to add the extension class to make the bundle easier to install and configure.
+And I thank [dustin10](https://github.com/dustin10) for suggesting to add the extension class to make the bundle easier to install and configure.